code-distortion/backoff/README.md

 #### Full Jitter

 Full Jitter applies a random adjustment to the delay, within the range of 0 and the *full delay*.
-That is, between 0% and 100% of the delay.
+That is, between 0% and 100% of the base-delay.

-This is the type of jitter that is used by default.
+> ***Note:*** This is the type of jitter that is used by default.

 `$delay = rand(0, $delay)`